echohollow/ShadowDNS/README.md

 ### Security Notice

 I designed this tool for authorized security testing, research, and defensive monitoring only.
 Users are responsible for ensuring all usage complies with applicable laws and regulations.

-### License

-This project is released under the MIT License.